nbusseneau/hephaistos/README.md

 - Download one of:
   - [hephaistos-windows-exe.zip](https://github.com/nbusseneau/hephaistos/releases/latest/download/hephaistos-windows-exe.zip) (recommended, standalone Windows executable)
   - [hephaistos-python.zip](https://github.com/nbusseneau/hephaistos/releases/latest/download/hephaistos-python.zip) (if you want to use Python or are on MacOS / Linux)
 - Extract the ZIP.
-You should have at least an `hephaistos` directory and `hephaistos.exe` (if using the standalone executable).
+You should have at least an `hephaistos-data` directory and `hephaistos.exe` (if using the standalone executable).
 - Move the ZIP to Hades main directory.
 If you don't know where it is, Hephaistos can help you:
   - Windows: run `hephaistos.exe`
   - Python / MacOS / Linux: run `python -m hephaistos`